A toddler presses both hands on a sealed paint bag filled with bright colors while a grown-up stays close at the table.

 Step 01

-On a flat washable table, tray, or high-chair surface, squeeze 2 or 3 paint colors into separate spots inside 1 freezer bag.
+Squeeze 2 or 3 paint colors into separate spots inside 1 zip-lock freezer bag.

 Step 02

-Zip the bag shut, then press the paint outward until the colors flatten and spread but still stay mostly separate.
+Zip the bag shut, then press the paint outward so it spreads while the colors remain separate.

 Step 03